 the characteristics of the National Electricity Transmission System and Network Operator’s (DNO) systems.

 This has been achieved by developing this GB System Defence Plan collaboratively with affected parties through the Energy Emergencies Executive Committee (E3C), Electricity Task Group (ETG), and by collecting feedback during public consultations.
 A requirement of Article 50 (3) of the EU NCER is to review the System Defence Plan at least every five years to assess its effectiveness.
-This process will be managed by NGESO through the governance process as provided for in GC16 of the Grid Code General Conditions.
+This process will be managed by NESO through the governance process as provided for in GC16 of the Grid Code General Conditions.

-For the avoidance of doubt there is a separate document – the System Restoration Plan in respect of Restoration activities which is available from the following link.
+For the avoidance of doubt there is a separate document – the System Restoration Plan in respect of Restoration activities which is available here.

 System Defence Plan